Firefighters and weather are stabilizing Oregon wildfire. Flames so far spare California wineries

-Ten structures — including four homes — have been destroyed by a wildfire sweeping through central Oregon, where thousands of residents remained under evacuation orders on Monday, while a blaze in Northern California wine country has so far spared some of the state's most famous vineyards.
+A wildfire that destroyed four homes in central Oregon was starting to stabilize on Monday, authorities said, while a blaze in Northern California wine country has so far spared some of the state's most famous vineyards.

-Officials said Oregon firefighters working in rugged terrain amid dry, hot weather saved hundreds of other buildings from the 34-square-mile (88-square-kilometer) Flat Fire spanning Deschutes and Jefferson counties.
-It was 15% contained.

-“We are deeply saddened by the loss of homes and personal property and extend our sympathy to those affected,” Deschutes County Sheriff Ty Rupert said in a statement.
+Moisture helped the 1,200 firefighters battling Oregon's Flat Fire, but more work needed to be done.
+Dry, hot weather had fueled a rapid expansion of the blaze across 34 square miles (88 square kilometers) of rugged terrain in Deschutes and Jefferson counties since the fire began late Thursday.

+“Gotta love Mother Nature.
+It brought in a little bit of rain.
+Cooled the temps, relative humidity came up,” Travis Medema, the state's chief deputy state fire marshal, told a community meeting in the town of Sisters.
+“The incident, for the first time in the last three days, is really beginning to stabilize.”

 A heat advisory was in place through Wednesday, and forecasters warned that potential thunderstorms could create erratic winds that would challenge firefighters.

-Note: This story has been updated to correct that Oregon’s Flat Fire was 5% contained Monday night, not 15% contained.